Medical Negligence FAQs

 Medical professionals are entrusted with the well-being of their patients, and they have a duty to see that no undue harm befalls those under their care.
 When the negligent actions of a doctor, nurse, or other medical worker cause an injury, they can be held liable for the resulting damages.

 If you or a loved one has experienced an injury due to medical negligence, it can be difficult to know what steps you should take, who should be held accountable, or where to turn for help.
-At Rourke & Blumenthal, we know that each situation will be unique, and if your questions are not covered in this FAQ, do not hesitate to contact our Columbus personal injury attorneys and tell us about your claim.
+At Rourke & Blumenthal LLC, we know that each situation will be unique, and if your questions are not covered in this FAQ, do not hesitate to contact our Columbus attorneys and tell us about your claim.

 What Constitutes a Medical Negligence Claim?